you didn’t have an active homeowner’s association?

-No vehicle, boats, campers, trailers, etc. shall be stored or permitted to remain for more than five (5) continuous days on any lot, or on the street in front of any lot, except within enclosed garages or in completely secured from vision area, in the rear and/or side yard of the property.
-See City Code.
+No vehicle, boats, campers, trailers, etc. shall be stored or permitted to remain for more than five (5) continuous days on any lot, or on the street in front of any lot, except within enclosed garages or in completely secured from vision areas in the rear and/or side yard of the property.

 Radio and TV aerials shall not exceed eight (8) feet higher than the ridge of any structure and shall be attached to said structure.